Academic Catalogs

 3. Must be a single parent and head of household (determined by DSS) with a dependent child or children under age 18

-4. Must be currently receiving CalWORKs/TANF cash aid (either parent or child)
+4. Must be currently receiving CalWORKs/TANF cash aid (either student or child)

 The Benefits